-Since nonlinear models are appropriate for exploration, consider the estimates for the TAR model presented in column 3.12 This model uses the lagged output gap as the threshold variable and is analogous to the Balassone et al. (2010) model in that the threshold value is arbitrarily set to 0, hence the TAR-0 notation.
+Since nonlinear models are appropriate for exploration, consider the estimates for the TR model presented in column 3.12 This model uses the lagged output gap as the threshold variable and is analogous to the Balassone et al. (2010) model in that the threshold value is arbitrarily set to 0, hence the TR-0 notation.
 Estimates for the coefficients are mostly consistent with the LM regression.
 To be more specific, looking down column 3, we see that when the economy was both above and below potential output in the previous period (i.e. both above and below the threshold value of zero), the lagged balance coefficients are highly significant and close to one.
-We see that the lagged debt coefficient is negative and insignificant when the lagged output was above potential and positive and insignificant when the lagged output was above potential and positive and insignificant when the economy was below potential.
+We see that the lagged debt coefficient is negative and insignificant when the lagged output was above potential and positive and insignificant when the economy was below potential.
 Furthermore, the lagged output gap coefficients are negative when the economy was both above and below potential in the previous period, but only the below potential coefficient is significant.